From Central Park to city hall, read on for everything you need to know!

 And please ask me; I love brainstorming this part with you!

 While you're thinking about where to have your ceremony, make sure you also plan out who will officiate.
-Officiants like Rev Annie, Once Upon a Vow and Honeybreak Officiants have experience with virtual weddings, distanced city elopements and microweddings, and can help make the process streamlined and simple.
-Of course you can also have a friend or family member become ordained to officiate, but keep state regulations in mind (for example, with a virtual ceremony, the couple, officiant and witness must all be physically located in New York State and must digitally sign the marriage license the same day as the ceremony).
-Check out the City Clerk's website for more details on officiant registration, in-person and virtual ceremonies.
+Officiants like Rev Annie, Once Upon a Vow, NYC Officiant (Yekaterina Tsvetkova) and Honeybreak Officiants have experience with distanced city elopements and microweddings, as well as streaming your ceremony so out-of-town friends and family can join virtually, and will help make the process streamlined and simple.
+Of course you can also have a friend or family member become ordained to officiate, but keep state regulations in mind (for example, officiants must be registered in New York City, not just New York State).
+Check out the City Clerk's website for more details on officiant registration and marriage ceremonies.

 A few ideas...

-Pick your favorite intimate corner of Central Park for your ceremony, then wander all its iconic spots for portraits...and don't forget The Met!
+NYC has so many beautiful public parks (including Central Park, Prospect Park and Fort Tryon Park).
+Pick your favorite park and an intimate corner for your ceremony, then wander all its iconic spots for portraits.

-Many hotels have rooms/suites with spacious balconies just big enough for an elopement or microwedding (like the Maritime Hotel, pictured here).
+Many hotels have rooms/suites with spacious balconies just big enough for an elopement or microwedding, or you could elope in your suite itself, especially if it looks like the Plaza Hotel, pictured here!

 Find a stoop, use a stoop!
 (With permission, of course.)
 Celebrate close to home or borrow a friend's front porch and watch the neighbors' oohs and ahhs roll in.